peaceknight05/warbler-dictionaries/README.md

 - Exhaustive theory list on [this google sheet](https://docs.google.com/spreadsheets/d/1LRWNBRDMR3QjvXdCRchEX0O2ihFaTEqm0PTW5yLfKL4/edit?usp=sharing)
   - Green for added theory rules indicates that most common words (according to the COCA dataset) have been added
   - Additional theory rules without green highlight indicate that the incorporation of those rules are not complete, or are planned
+  - Italics indicate outlines not found in Lapwing's default dictionaries, non-italicised outlines are present in Lapwing's default dictionaries